mhagiwara/book-reviews/work.md

         - Write a blog to market yourself.
 Blog should be your home base.
 Great example: http://www.smartpassiveincome.com/
     - Chapter 20
         - What is the central message that represents your 'brand?'
 Consistency is the key.
+    - Chapter 21
+        - Every software developer should invest in creating a blog - good for career, networking, learning, communicating.
+        - Key to a successful blogger: consistency (frequency).
+Quality matters too.
+    - Chapter 22
+        - Give away 90% of what you do for free.
+How is it helping others?
+How is it helping others solve their own problems?
+    - Chapter 23
+        - Use a scheduled posting tool to avoid spending too much time on social media.
+        - Use LinkedIn's endorsement more!
     - Chapter 26
         - Don't be afraid to look like an idiot - do you even remember the last time someone 'biffed' it?
 Go out and do something that scares you.
     - Chapter 27